 Meaning

 This quote focuses on the idea of courage.
-It suggests that courage appears in moments of uncertainty and reminds us that resilience grows through challenges.
+It suggests that true strength is revealed in difficulty and reminds us that small acts of bravery matter.
 The message encourages us to consider how we step outside our comfort zone.

 Theme